 Find out more about each place to stay in our 21 Best Hotels in Queenstown.

 Travel time: 10 minutes

 Book your flight out of Queenstown for the evening, because you’re going to want to spend as much time here as possible.
-After all, it’s your last opportunity to tour a wine region, whether it’s by bike (more info on Viator and Tripadvisor) or on a small-group driving tour (on Viator, Tripadvisor and Klook).
-For something a little different by this point, we recommend experiencing a gourmet Kiwi barbecue on the high country farm of Walter Peak (more info on Viator, Tripadvisor, Klook and KKday).
+After all, it’s your last opportunity to tour a wine region, whether it’s by bike with Around The Basin or on a small-group driving tour with Queenstown Wine Trail (more info on Viator and Klook).
+For something a little different by this point, we recommend experiencing a gourmet Kiwi barbecue on the high country farm of Walter Peak (more info on Viator, Klook and KKday).